adaltas/node-nikita/src/download.coffee.md

     Cache the file on the executing machine, equivalent to cache unless an ssh connection is provided.
 If a string is provided, it will be the cache path.
     By default: basename of source
+*   `uid` (string | int)
+    UID of the destination.
+If specified, mecano will chown after download
+*   `mode` (octal mode)
+    Permissions of the destination.
+If specified, mecano will chmod after download

 ## Callback parameters